 Of course, sushi is always on the menu when traveling in Japan, like this sweet presentation in a Osaka sushi joint.
 I ate sushi four times, including my first night in Japan … seems only apt.
 Osaka seemed like a big seafood city with lots of seafood restaurants and fresh seafood in the markets.
 So the sushi was always fresh and creamy … sometimes it just melt in the mouth.

-This booth in Osaka’s Kuramon Shopping Area were really interesting.
+This booth in Osaka’s Kuramon Shopping Area was really interesting.
 You choose the cut of beef you want …

 …in my case a nice slice of Kobe beef, complete with Kobe beef certificate …